Skip to content

 Total cost comparison between hiring in-house versus outsourcing a role

-Compare total cost of in-house employee versus outsourcing including benefits, overhead, and efficiency.
-Enter in-house salary and see the result instantly.
+Compare total cost of an in-house employee versus outsourcing including benefits, overhead, and relative efficiency between the two.

 What this tool does